 Spanish 1916 Mauser bolt action rifle chambered in 7x57 (7mm Mauser) caliber.
 Oviedo Arsenal Spain mfg, 1916 pattern Short Rifle with 22" barrel, wood stock, tangent leaf sliding rear sight, blade front sight with protective ears, and bent bolt handle.
 These are unmarked or scrubbed receivers without the Crest.
 Frosted or dark shootable bore.
 Most do not include the cleaning rod.
 Metal has areas of pitting and corrosion.
-Stock shows dents, dings and small minor cracks, overall good condition, used.
+Stock shows dents, dings and cracks, and may have old or incomplete repairs.
+Overall good condition, used.
 C&R eligible.

 Also, use menu above to add a used leather 1916 Mauser sling to your order (supply limited).

 Picture is a representative of the stock we have, and may not be the exact item you will receive.

 ATTENTION: Firearms ONLY ship to an FFL holder (or C&R if eligible).
 If you do not have an FFL (Federal Firearms License) then you must find one in your area to do the transfer for you, and you must enter their address as the shipping address on your order.

 Would you like to review this product?
 Owners are invited to do just that.
 Place an order for this product and we'll send you an invitation to review in 14 days.